easezyc/WSDM2022-PTUPCDR/readme.md

 ## Dataset

 We utilized the Amazon Reviews 5-score dataset.
-To download the Amazon dataset, you can use the following link: [Amazon Reviews](http://jmcauley.ucsd.edu/data/amazon/links.html) or [Google Drive](https://drive.google.com/drive/folders/1BR4W4eN4nI8aoJw0kvT0_AUC-jD5NeY8?usp=sharing).
+To download the Amazon dataset, you can use the following link: [Amazon Reviews](http://jmcauley.ucsd.edu/data/amazon/links.html).
-Download the three domains: Music, Movies, Books (5-scores), and then put the data in `./data/raw`.
+Download the three domains: [CDs and Vinyl](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_CDs_and_Vinyl_5.json.gz), [Movies and TV](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Movies_and_TV_5.json.gz), [Books](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Books_5.json.gz) (5-scores), and then put the data in `./data/raw`.

 You can use the following command to preprocess the dataset.
 The two-phase data preprocessing includes parsing the raw data and segmenting the mid data.